 The Paul VI (PVI) Catholic High School Girls’ Basketball Program is one of the top programs in the country.
 They are a member of the Washington Catholic Athletic Conference (WCAC), the nation’s most competitive high school basketball conference and the Virginia Independent Schools Athletic Association (VISAA).

 The girls’ basketball program is led by Scott Allen.
 A Vermont native, Coach Allen joined PVI in 2002, and has coached the varsity girls to two WCAC championships and eleven VISAA state championships.
 In 2015, Coach Allen was recognized as the top high school girls' basketball coach in the country.
 He was awarded the Pat Summitt Trophy as the 2015 United States Marine Corps/Women's Coaches Basketball Association "National Coach of the Year."
 This prestigious award was presented at the Womens' Final Four in Tamps, Florida, and Coach Allen is the first award recipient from the DC-Maryland-Virginia region.
 In addition to the National Coach of the Year, Coach Allen was named 2014-15 WCAC Coach of the Year, 2014-15 VISAA D-1 Coach of the Year and celebrated his 300th career win on January 28.
 Since 2002, Allen has been honored as VISAA girls’ basketball coach of the year an unprecedented eight times.

-PVI players excel in the classroom and on the basketball court.
-They receive a well-rounded education from a top rated high school which prepares them for success in college and beyond.
-PVI was recognized by The Cardinal Newman Society as one of the Top 50 Catholic High Schools in the nation. http://www.paulvi.net/Top50.
+PVI is a top-rated high school that prepares students for success in college and beyond.
 The school's curriculum includes dual enrollment college courses and an advance placement program (AP).
 On average, AP scores earned by PVI students were approximately 20% higher than those of Fairfax County Public High School students.
 Over the past 5 years, PVI has numerically benchmarked its college acceptance rates and has virtually a 100% acceptance rate when compared to like students in other private and public schools.